gatsbyjs/gatsby/packages/gatsby-recipes/CONTRIBUTING.md

 ## TODO

-- [ ] Document the various paths for testing
-- [ ] Plug recipe machine into xstate visualizer
 - [ ] Define context in resources
 - [ ] Move recipe asides on tech debt into issues